 Well, I don’t ever think, “Oh, I’m going to design a collection for interior designers” and I always tell the team we can’t ever [do that].

 We’re designing something now which is bridal.
 The ask has come from our store because the White Orchid collection sells really well to our brides but that’s an older collection now.
 What are were going to replace it with?
 And I said to my team, “What we cannot do is imagine what the bride would like because we can’t make these suppositions for her” [and] at the end of the day, we have to design for a bride that we like.
 We want to know her, we want to be her friend.

 If you remember Black Orchid, it wasn’t a bridal collection.
 It had this dark seriousness to it which one wouldn’t automatically assume as a happy, bridal collection and that was the success of it.
 We just have to create things that we feel connected to that are different and new because, otherwise, what’s the point?

-M: Well, no. The joke I had with the Spring and Summer collections was that “April showers – meaning After The Storm – brings May flowers” which was the Enchanted Garden collection which was the aesthetic opposite of After The Storm.
+Well, no. The joke I had with the Spring and Summer collections was that “April showers—meaning After The Storm—brings May flowers” which was the Enchanted Garden collection which was the aesthetic opposite of After The Storm.

-J: And you’re currently working on A/W17!
-How do you go about planning a collection so far in advance?
+You work seasons in advance.
+How do you go about planning a collection so early?

-J: You’ve done jewellery, you’ve done furniture, you do tabletop – is there anything you’re keen to explore?
+You’ve done jewellery, you’ve done furniture, you do tabletop—is there anything else you’re keen to explore?
 Do you have a dream project you’ve always wanted to work on?

-What I’m doing, personally, now as I’m imagining Fall 17 is combining it with dark bronze which I’m very excited and passionate about.
-And that goes back to the neutral greys, blacks, charcoals – it goes beautifully with all of that.
+What I’m doing, personally, now is combining it with dark bronze which I’m very excited and passionate about.
+And that goes back to the neutral greys, blacks, charcoals.
+It goes beautifully with all of that.